RickStrahl/Westwind.AspNetCore.Markdown/readme.md

 }
 ```

-Markdown Render Extensions are a great and quick way to extend Markdown processing at the application level without affecting the core Markdown processor.
+Markdown Render Extensions are a great and quick way to extend Markdown rendering at the application level, without affecting the core Markdown processor.

 ## Using a Different Markdown Parser
 The default implementation of this library and middleware uses the [MarkDig Markdown Parser](https://github.com/lunet-io/markdig) for processing of Markdown content.
 However, you can implement your own parser by implementing: